Discovery Kids (Latin America): The Rainbow era (2002–2005)

-In March, 2002, preschool programming began airing around the clock on weekdays, while shows for older children only aired around the clock on weekends.
+In April, 2002, preschool programming began airing around the clock on weekdays, while shows for older children only aired around the clock on weekends.
 The channel's current slogan "¡Aquí, en Discovery Kids!" also made its debut.

 In January, 2003, the channel changed its programming to target preschoolers, removing all shows for older children, which furthermore, changed its demographic to children under 8 years of age.

-In the early-to-mid 2000s, a website for the channel was launched, titled Tu Discovery Kids.
+In the early-to-mid 2000s, a website for the channel was launched, titled "Tu Discovery Kids".

-The Preschool era (2005–2009)

 In February, 2005, Doki, the channel's mascot, was introduced, originally appearing in promos.
-Several prototypes of the mascot were made on October 28, 2004.
+Several prototypes of the mascot were made on 28 October 2004.
 His name is an abbreviation of the English term "A Dog for Kids".

+The Imaginary era (2005–2009)

-It wasn't until March 2005 that the channel itself rebranded, which furthermore, also turned Doki into a standalone mascot.
+In March, 2005, the channel itself rebranded, which furthermore, also turned Doki into a standalone mascot.

 In 2006, the Doki Descubre shorts began airing on the channel, airing until the year 2010.

 In 2008, a new mascot was introduced, named Mundi.
 Originally made to celebrate Earth Day, it later became one of the standalone mascots for the channel.

 The Park era (2009–2013)

-In 2009, the channel received a new look.
+In March, 2009, the channel received a new look.
 The logo now depicts a green K with a yellow D enclosed in a blue sphere, alongside a yellow ring in the K. The channel also created specials based on several themes, such as ambience, reading, and sports.
 The programming was also changed to focus on shows for children with up to 10 years of age.
 Newer mascots also made their first appearance: Oto, Fico, Anabella, and Gabi.
-The change originally appeared in Mexico, Argentina, and Chile on March 30, before expanding to other regions on May 30, and eventually expanded to Discovery Familia in the year 2010.
+The change originally appeared in Mexico, Argentina, and Chile on 30 March, before expanding to other regions on 30 May, and eventually expanded to Discovery Familia in the year 2010.

-In December, 2009, a TV series based on its mascots, named Las Aventuras de Doki, premiered, being produced by Nelvana in collaboration with Discovery Kids.
-The series only lasted two episodes, before getting cancelled.
+In December, 2009, a TV series based on its mascots, named Las Aventuras de Doki, premiered, being produced by Nelvana.

 In 2010, the final Doki Descubre short aired on the channel.